61 Lab: University of Edinburgh Art Collection

 collections.ed.ac.uk

 Go to the course GitHub organization and locate your lab repo, which should be named lab-08-uoe-art.
-Grab the URL of the repo, and make a template for your own copy.
+Clone the repository and set up your workspace.

 R scripts vs. R Markdown documents